tfitz/docker-sdaps/README.md

 xhost +local:docker
 ```

-1. Set the `sdaps.sh` command in a place on your path.
+1. Set the `run_sdaps.sh` command in a place on your path.

-2.
+2. Call `run_sdaps.sh PROJECT_NAME OPTIONS` as you would regularly in SDAPS.
+See the documentation [tutorial](http://sdaps.org/Documentation/Tutorial) for the options.

 Changelog
 ---------
 ```
-v0.0
+v0.0.1
-* Testing on Ubuntu 15.04
+* Basics work on Ubuntu 15.10
 ```